mkdtycl96/Tree_Type_Prediction_ML/README.md

 **2-)** We deal with tree type dataset in this notebook.

-       **first** We loaded the dataset and explored it. order to understand the data .
-We Focus
+        *1*   We loaded the dataset and explored it, order to understand the data.We did Explatonary Data Analysis on the data
+        *2*   We Detect Missing Values and Outliers and removed them.
+        *3*   We focused on numerical and categorical data, Detect Number of Unique values of each column,Focus on Target Variable (Cover_Type)
+        *4*   Detect relationships and correlations between independent variables and target variable.
+        *5*   visualize the class frequencies of the target variable.
+        *6*   Detect relationships and correlations between independent variables.
+        *7*   Consider dropping features that contain little data or that you think will not contribute to the model.
+        *8*   We trained our dataset with various classifier method  after clean data from outlier and missing values *9*   And Compare model scores  with each other. and selected much suitable model